 Students are encouraged to participate in at least one recital each year.
 Students are encouraged to participate in as many performance opportunities as possible.
 Throughout the course of the year, a variety of performance opportunities will be made available for students.

-A calendar of studio events, holidays and non-lesson days will be provided online and will be updated as needed.
+A calendar of studio events, holidays and non-lesson days will be provided and students will be updated as needed.
 Please refer to this calendar for important studio dates.

 Students wishing to borrow music from the Studio Lending Library may do so by checking out materials, which will later be returned to the instructor.
 The lending library serves as an excellent tool for sight-reading materials or previewing repertoire.
 While using the lending library, students must be sure to keep all materials checked out in good condition.
-Students must also remember that they need to buy their own music and cannot rely on the lending library to provide them with music permanently.
+In the event that borrowed materials are not returned or are not returned in good condition, students will be responsible for all costs incurred by the studio to replace such materials.
+Students must also remember that they need to buy their own music and cannot rely on the teacher to provide them with music permanently.

 Consistent study and practice are vital for continued progress at the piano.
 Therefore, students in the studio commit to a total of no fewer than 42 lessons a year.
 Additional lessons can be purchased as described below.